 Other People Said:

 - Spacemelato used one of my photographs of rice in his post.
 He/she didn’t ask permission or let me know, but did attribute the source of the photo, so I was happy.
 I left him a comment thanking him for the attribution, as plagiarism on the internet foodie network is rife.
-He chose to not publish the comment.The blog is in Spanish so am not sure what the post is about.
+He chose to not publish the comment.The blog is in Spanish and is about collecting rice for poorer communities.

 - Scent of Abricots is a perfume obsessed blogger with a lovely blog.
 She also has used the photo of arborio rice from this post when she blogged about risotto, with attribution (thanks!) and linked right through to this post.
 I enjoyed reading your blog, Scent of Abricots, and imagine your bathroom full of perfume bottles and beautiful scents.